-Upon graduating for the last time ever in 2012, I started a postdoc with DataONE, doing research and writing to support data management excellence in citizen science.
-I was co-appointed at University of New Mexico and Cornell University, working out of the Cornell Lab of Ornithology, which is an awesome place to be, especially for studying citizen science!
+After graduating for the last time ever in 2012, I started a postdoc with DataONE, doing research and writing to support data management excellence in citizen science.
+I was co-appointed at University of New Mexico and Cornell University, working out of the Cornell Lab of Ornithology, which is an awesome place to be, especially for citizen science research!

-After finishing up my postdoc, I joined the faculty of the College of Information Studies at the University of Maryland, College Park as an assistant professor in 2014.
-It was a great place to get started, but a great job with great colleagues isn’t always enough to make things work out.
-So this fall, I’ll join the Information Systems & Quantitative Analysis department of the College of Information Science & Technology at the University of Nebraska at Omaha.
+Upon finishing up my postdoc, I joined the faculty of the College of Information Studies at the University of Maryland, College Park as an assistant professor in 2014.
+It was a great place to get started, but I missed the Midwest more than expected.
+So in 2017, I joined the Information Systems & Quantitative Analysis department of the College of Information Science & Technology at the University of Nebraska at Omaha.
 In 2018, I accepted the challenge of co-chairing the ACM CSCW 2020 conference, and joined the editorial boards of two journals.
 CSCW 2020 went virtual, of course, so that was more of an adventure than expected.
 Right around the same time, I updated my name to return from Wiggins to Grover, so check both names to find all the things.
 More adventures to come!

 - I love long-distance backpacking: 2010 NPT trail journal, 2011 NPT trail journal, 2012 CL50 trail journal

-- I learned how to knit at the public library when I was about 8 years old.
+- I learned how to knit at the Greenville Public Library when I was about 8 years old.
 I often knit during faculty meetings.